-The Visual Perception Research Group is composed of three main laboratories within the Department of Psychological and Brain Sciences, led by professors Andrew Hollingworth, Cathleen Moore, and Shaun Vecera.
-Ph.D. students and post-docs tend to have a primary home in one of the three laboratories, but the research group is highly collaborative, and most students develop projects that span laboratories and advisors.
-In addition to the three labs here in Psychological and Brain Sciences, there is a rich network of collaboration with other research groups across campus at the University of Iowa that study related aspects of vision and perception.
+The Visual Perception Research Group is composed of three main laboratories within the Department of Psychological and Brain Sciences, led by professors Andrew Hollingworth, Cathleen Moore, J. Toby Mordkoff, and Shaun Vecera.
+Ph.D. students and post-docs tend to have a primary home in one of the four laboratories, but the research group is highly collaborative, and most students develop projects that span laboratories and advisors.
+In addition to the four labs here in Psychological and Brain Sciences, there is a rich network of collaboration with other research groups across campus at the University of Iowa that study related aspects of vision and perception.

 Join our group to start exploring visual perception with us at Iowa!
 We encourage interested graduate students to contact one or more of the primary faculty before applying to discuss research interests and opportunities.
+Students formally apply to one of the three broad graduate training areas (Clinical Science, Cognitive, or Behavioral and Cognitive Neuroscience), or through our Individualized Graduate Training Track.
 Graduate training is student-centered, with the program of study designed for each student to meet their career objectives and to prepare them for the next career stage.
 Students conduct research from the beginning of their graduate careers and are encouraged to develop independent lines of work as soon as possible.

 Participating faculty and their interests are described below: